orsonteodoro/electronapkbuild/README.md

 ## What works?

+The electron executible runs (but still segfaults at the end) with --help.

+## NOTES

-The electron executible runs --help with paxmark -cm but gentoo puts -r (disable RANDMMAP)
+You only need paxmark -cm for electron to work with --help but gentoo puts -r (disable RANDMMAP) for some reason.

 ## BUGS